AyuScript/AyuScript-Client/README.md

 - Create a `.env.production` file, with the same format as `.env.development`
 - Run `yarn run proto:generate` to compile the protocol buffers.
 - Run `yarn run build` to build the script.

+## License
+This project is licensed under the AGPL-3.0 License.
+Specially, the license of `electron/` is MIT License.